BIOCHEMISTRY - DR. JAKUBOWSKI

 Gram negative bacteria (as well as mitochondria in eukaryotic cells) have protein complexes called porins (different from the aquaporin discussed above).
 The monomer porin forms a trimer in the membrane which forms a pore allowing small solute molecules necessary for bacterial cell growth to pass.
 The porin proteins share a 16 stranded anti-parallel beta barrel as a common motif.
 Solute molecules can pass through the pore created by the beta barrel.
 An example, maltoporin, is shown below:

 Channels have pores which can be gated open and allow selective flow of ions.
 Porins have larger entrances which allow larger molecules to pass the bilayer.
-The biggest pore structure know is the nuclear pore complex, which has a combined molecular mass around 125,000,000!
-It's job is to shuttle small molecules through passive diffusion down a concentration gradient through the pore and also large molecules and molecular structures (proteins, RNA, and perhaps ribosomes) in a process which requires energy.
+The biggest pore structure known is the nuclear pore complex, which has a combined molecular mass around 125,000,000!
+It's job is to shuttle small molecules through passive diffusion down a concentration gradient through the pore.
+In addition it moves large molecules and molecular structures (proteins, RNA, and perhaps ribosomes) across the nuclear membrane in a process which requires energy.
 The proteins that comprise this complex are called nucleoporins, of which there appears to be around 30 in yeast.
 Large proteins that pass through the pore must first be bound to a cargo receptor, which can move the "cargo" across the pore with concomitant GTP hydrolysis.

 Drugs and Diffusion

-One of the biggest problems in medical drug development is the productions of drugs that can diffuse across the cell membrane.
-This requires that the drug be sufficiently nonpolar while at the same time being sufficiently polar to have reasonable aqueous solubility, allowing blood transport.
+One of the biggest challenges in medical drug development is the synthesis of drugs that can diffuse across the cell membrane.
+This requires that the drug be sufficiently nonpolar while at the same time it must be sufficiently polar to have reasonable aqueous solubility, allowing blood transport.
 One way around this problem is to develop a water soluble drug and a protein "receptor" which would allow drug passage across the membrane.
 A novel mechanism not based on facilitated diffusion has been developed that allows certain protein sequences to transduce the drug across the membrane (a process called protein transduction or molecular transportation).
 Researchers have looked to nature to find proteins which can move across the membrane and adapted them for this process.
-Several viral proteins (including TAT from the HIV virus) possess such properties, which derive from the presence of a short sequence in the protein.
+Several viral proteins (including TAT from the HIV virus) possess such properties, which require the presence of a short "transporter" amino acid sequence in the protein.
 Drugs are covalently attached to the sequence, and carried through the membrane by the short protein sequence.
 This mechanism does not fit the criteria of facilitated diffusion since the required protein fragment is not a classical receptor.
 It is amphiphilic and can pass through the membrane even if synthesized in the lab using D-amino acids or if the sequence is scrambled.
 The fusion domain of the TAT protein is ionic (containing 5-15 Arg residues) and probably interacts initially with negatively charged glycosoaminoglycans on the cell surface.
 Many different types of drugs can be delivered in this fashion (large to small, proteins, nucleic acids, and large liposomes, etc).
-The company Cyclacel is developing a proprietary drug system using another protein transducer, Penetratin, a fragment of the antennapedia protein from Drosophila.

 Another approach is to design artificial receptors.
 For example, a ligand that might ordinarily bind to a protein could be covalently modified with a hydrophobic group (often a cholesterol derivative) which would allow it to partition into the cell membrane, exposing the ligand on the cell surface.
 The surface ligand can then bind its target protein.
 If the protein is multivalent (can bind more than one ligand per protein, such as an antibody), lateral diffusion and clustering of protein-artificial receptor complexes in the membrane can occur, as well as the formation of lipid rafts.
 Similar to other ligand-receptor interactions that display such properties, these membrane changes can lead to endocytosis of the protein-artificial ligand complex.